 Besides MERV and HEPA filters, another technology that helps to remove particles in the air is an ionizer.
 The ionizer is a common feature in modern air purifiers.

 It works by releasing negative ions that attach themselves to particles and droplets, removing them from the air.
-However, ionizer has much lower removal rate, and they don’t completely remove particles from the room, rather than settle down particles and droplets to the floor, wall, ceiling, and furniture.
+However, ionizer has a much lower removal rate.
+They don’t completely remove particles from the room, rather than settle down particles and droplets to the floor, wall, ceiling, and furniture.

 The problem is, ionizers generate ozone.
 Inhaling ozone is not suitable for someone with asthma or has breathing difficulties.
-While it protects us from UV light high in the stratosphere, if inhaled, it can irritate your eyes, nose, and throat.
+While it protects us from UV light high in the stratosphere, it can irritate your eyes, nose, and throat if inhaled.

 Many air purifiers have single or multiple UV-C lights to boost air filtration.
 However, it has been questioned whether it actually works.
-Research shows that HEPA with UV-C air purifiers are effective in removing airborne germs when they installed correctly.
+Research shows that HEPA with UV-C air purifiers effectively removes airborne germs when installed correctly.